 HALL 14 - Center for Contemporary Art Leipzig Cotton Mill

 On the occasion of the 10th edition of the annual purchase exhibition of the cultural foundation of the Free State of Saxony "WIN / WIN", the project "ART (re_public)" takes a look at the collection of the art fund of the Dresden State Art Collection.
-The works of art that the Free State of Saxony has been buying from artists every year since 1992 are collected and researched here.
+Here the works of art are collected and researched, which the Free State of Saxony has purchased annually from artists since 1992.
 The Saxon Cultural Foundation has been making this purchase since 2005.
 An independent advisory board decides on the purchases.
-In this way, more than 1,000 works have entered the Kunstfonds' collection over the past 30 years.
-After the previously changing presentations at different locations in Saxony, the purchases have been presented to the public since 2011 immediately after the jury meeting in the exhibition series "WIN / WIN".
+Over the past 30 years, more than 1000 works have been included in the art fund's collection.
+After the previously changing presentations at various locations in Saxony, the purchases since 2011 have been presented to the public in the exhibition series "WIN / WIN" immediately after the jury meeting.
 The aim of the »KUNST (re_public)« project is to explore the current relationship between art and the public using works from this collection.